gregvandyne/team1/FINAL_REPORT.md

 *Reflection*

--The team came together as expected and overcame many differences to produce a functional system that can be easily expanded on.
+- The team came together as expected and overcame many differences to produce a functional system that can be easily expanded on.
 As with all group projects, the productivity and output is a reflection of the desire/cohesion of the group and we came together to accomplish a reasonable version of the intended final project.